Mamie Stuart: Investigation

 In March 1920, staff at Swansea's Grosvenor Hotel noted a leather trunk left by a male guest the previous December had remained unclaimed for approximately three months.
-As no address tag existed upon the exterior of the trunk, the manager of the hotel contacted police, who opened the trunk to discover two women's dresses and a pair of shoes, all extensively cut and torn.
+As there was no address tag on the exterior of the trunk, the manager of the hotel contacted police, who opened the trunk to discover two women's dresses and a pair of shoes, all extensively cut and torn.
 Also discovered inside the trunk were items of jewellery, a Bible, a rosary, and a manicure set.

 A scrap of paper was also discovered within the trunk.
 This bore the address of Stuart's parents, who informed investigators their daughter was missing, and that they had been attempting to locate her for several months.
 Both feared for her safety, and handed police several letters they had received from their daughter the previous year revealing her increasing unhappiness regarding her husband and her fear for her own wellbeing.
 The Stuarts had also recently obtained a letter their daughter had penned weeks before her disappearance in which she had written: "If you don't hear from me, please wire to Mrs. Hearn [a friend] and see if she knows anything about me.
 The man is not all there.
 I don't think I will live with him much longer.
 My life is not worth living."
 Investigators also discovered that in letters to her parents, Stuart had indicated her abuse at Shotton's hands, of her desire to cease living with him, and of her knowledge there was something "odd" about him.

 Shortly thereafter, a maid cleaning the couple's deserted cottage in preparation for the accommodation of new tenants recovered Stuart's mildewed brown leather handbag concealed behind a dresser in an upstairs bedroom.
 This handbag still contained two pounds in loose change and Stuart's sugar ration card.